 Mindfulness is a naturally occurring basic human quality giving you direct experiential access to what is happening while it is happening in the present moment.

-PLEASE READ THE SECTION 'MINDFULNESS COURSE' ON THIS WEBSITE FOR MORE INFORMATION ABOUT THE APPROACH TO MINDFULNESS, AND ABOUT ENROLLING ON THE COURSE.
+PLEASE READ THE SECTION 'MINDFULNESS COURSE' ON THIS WEBSITE FOR MORE INFORMATION ABOUT THE APPROACH TO MINDFULNESS.

 Mindfulness can help us on many levels, allowing us to: